UW 2019 offense primer: Can Huskies reach new heights with new starting backfield?

 Ninety-three days later, it’s time for the Huskies to stop dreaming and start doing.

-Before training camp officially starts on Friday, here’s a projected depth chart and analysis of the 2019 UW offense.
+Before training camp officially starts Friday, here’s a projected depth chart and analysis of the 2019 UW offense.

 QUARTERBACK